zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 This is English as a Second Language Podcast episode 502.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.
 How are you today?
 Well, good.
 Thank you for asking; I’m fine, too.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode that contains all of the vocabulary, definitions, sample sentences, additional definitions, comprehension questions, cultural  notes, and a complete transcript of everything we say on this episode.
+Go there to download a Learning Guide for this episode that contains all of the vocabulary, definitions, sample sentences, additional definitions, comprehension questions, cultural  notes, and a complete transcript of everything we say on this episode.

 On this episode, we’re going to be talking about taking  “luggage,” which are your bags where you put your clothing and so forth, on an air plane.
 It will be a dialogue between Yoshi and Tatiana using a lot of comm on vocabulary we use to describe luggage for traveling.
 Let’s get started.